 Fewer people will observe a selenelion, a seemingly impossible circumstance in which an eclipsed moon sets while the sun is already rising.
 That shouldn't happen during a syzygy (which is required for a lunar eclipse; it's also a great Scrabble word) but does happen due to the refraction of Earth's atmosphere.
 This may be visible in the northeastern United States, parts of Canada's maritime provinces, and in the western parts of South America.

 Today's Featured Map shows the Apollo landing sites on the blood moon.
-See the Additional Information section below for more information about this special full moon.
+See the References section below for more information about this special full moon.

 Karl L. Swartz.